Mandates and Estate Agents

 Two forms exist in South Africa.
 A sole mandate gives one agency exclusive rights to sell your property for the agreed period, typically 90 days.
 An open mandate allows several agencies to market at the same time, with commission payable only to the agency that brings the buyer.
 Both carry obligations from the moment you sign.

 The mandate is the formal starting point of the sale.
-Your complete guide to property in South Africa covers the full process: from the Offer to Purchase through to bond registration, transfer costs, and handover.
+Everything that follows, from the first viewing to the Offer to Purchase, bond registration, transfer costs, and handover, flows from the terms you agree here.

 Key takeaways